Pamela's ArtPrize 2012 Series

 Courage Ablaze: The Inspiration

-Toni's smile and quiet strength drew me to her.
+Toni's smile and quiet strength drew me.
 Although her native language was French, a few simple words bridged our lives, and the distance between a Congolese refugee and an American artist narrowed.

-Though the flames of adversity blazed through each of their stories—leaving massive damage—these women are rising out of the ashes and rebuilding a new future for their families.
-The following Portraits of Courage reveal the fierce determination of these remarkable women.
+Though the flames of adversity blazed through the Congolese stories—leaving a charred landscape, these women are rising out of the ashes and rebuilding a new future for their families.
+Their Portraits of Courage reveal the fierce determination within these remarkable people.

 Note: Pseudonyms and models have been used to protect identity.
 Stories used by permission.

 The copper tree represents the African Flame Tree, a resilient tree that showcases brilliant red flowers.
 The charred frames symbolize the family members slaughtered in Congo's holocaust.
 Since the beginning of the genocide, an estimated six million people—fathers, mothers, sons, daughters—have been savagely killed.

 Though vicious enemies have sought to annihilate the Congolese people, their sturdy generational roots continue to grow.
 Glowing faces rise under the blackened frames portraying their courageous spirits.
 And these refugees, like the Flame Tree's blossoms, still radiate stunning beauty.